amusingimpala75/macpaperd/readme.md

 ```
 Usage:
   macpaperd --set [file]   Set 'file' as the wallpaper. 'file' must be an absolute path.
+  macpaperd --color [hex color]   Set 'hex color' as the background color. 'hex color' must be a
+                                  valid, 6 character hexidecimal number WITHOUT the '0x' prefix.
   macpaperd --displays     List the connected displays and their associated spaces.
   macpaperd --help         Show this info.
 ```